*Updated January 31, 2020

 Your email address will become your username on the Common App that will be seen by many college admissions offices.
 To keep things organized and professional, I recommend creating a separate email address solely for applying to colleges.
 You don’t want to use the same email address that you made back in fifth grade with your <3 emoticons or nicknames.
 To help admissions offices immediately recognize you by your legal name, go with something like, email@example.com or other preferred domain addresses.

 Second, add schools to your list.
-Once you’re logged in, you can click on the college search tab to search from more than 800 schools based on their name, location, deadline or distance from your home.
+Once you’re logged in, you can click on the college search tab to search from nearly 900 schools based on their name, location, deadline or distance from your home.

 Third, fill out your Common App.
 Besides any college-specific requirements, make sure to fill out other general information first, such as your high school grades, extracurricular activities, test scores and test dates from any of college entrance exams, and parental information.